yashssarolkar/yashssarolkar/README.md

 - 👋 Hi, I’m @yashssarolkar ...
-I am a first year engineering student majoring in computer science with specialization in artificial intelligence and machine learning.
+I am a third year engineering student majoring in computer science with specialization in artificial intelligence and machine learning.
-- 👀 I’m interested in learning new technologies, providing solutions to problems and contributing in simple projects.
+- 👀 I’m interested in learning new technologies, providing solutions to problems and contributing in projects.
 - 🌱 I’m currently learning python language.
 I have a good hold on my C++ and Java concepts and skills.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...